binocarlos/cluster-advisor/README.md

  * load - the total load across all containers

 These values are simply the SUM of each of the individual container values

+The `host` property is useful to determining how much free memory is left because it provides these properties:

+ * num_cores
+ * memory_capacity

 #### `cluster.ps(function(err, arr){})`